sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/TermsAndConditions/TermsAndConditions-General.md

 ### Ensure the terms and conditions are easy to read and understand.

-The text shoould provide information that is clear, complete and accurate.
+The text should provide information that is clear, complete and accurate.

 TODO: Description